 The table below shows the base salaries for our named executive officers.
-For Mr. Sandercock, the amounts shown in the table below represent the US dollar equivalent of his non-US dollar-denominated salaries, which is impacted by currency fluctuations.
+For Mr. Sandercock, who is based in Australia, the amounts shown in the table below represent the US dollar equivalent of his non-US dollar-denominated salaries, which is impacted by currency fluctuations.
 We believe that year-to-year currency fluctuations make the constant currency increases most meaningful for officers residing outside the US.

-Named executive officer 2019 base salary 2018 base salary Constant currency percentage increase from 2018 to 2019 Michael Farrell Chief executive officer \$980,000 \$950,000 3.2% Rob Douglas President and chief operating officer \$842,287 \$821,743 2.5% Jim Hollingshead President - sleep business \$635,500 \$620,000 2.5% Brett Sandercock Chief financial officer \$485,870 ^(a) AUD 631,000 \$471,916 ^(a) AUD 612,878 3.0% Raj Sodhi President - SaaS business \$525,000 ^(b) \$429,139 22.3%
+Named executive officer Fiscal year 2021 base salary Fiscal year 2020 base salary Constant currency percentage increase from 2020 to 2021 Michael Farrell Chief executive officer \$1,050,000 \$1,050,000 0.0% Rob Douglas President and chief operating officer \$867,500 \$867,500 0.0% Jim Hollingshead President - sleep and respiratory care business \$707,000 \$661,000 7.0% Brett Sandercock Chief financial officer \$474,085 ^(a) AUD 662,500 \$474,085 ^(a) AUD 662,500 0.0% Raj Sodhi Former president - SaaS business \$603,500 \$603,500 0.0%

 - (a) These amounts reflect the exchange rate we used in setting our budget for the respective fiscal year.
-The exchange rate used for 2019 was approximately AUD:USD 1 to 0.77, and the exchange rate for 2018 was approximately AUD:USD 1 to 0.75.
-The committee approved base salary in local currency. - (b) Mr. Sodhi's compensation increase for the fiscal year was aligned with the change in scope of his role as President of our SaaS business.
+The exchange rate used for 2021 was approximately AUD:USD 1 to 0.7156, and the exchange rate for 2020 was approximately AUD:USD 1 to 0.71.
+The committee approved base salary in local currency. - (b) The named executive officers did not receive a salary increase for fiscal year 2021 except for Dr. Hollingshead, who received a promotional increase effective July 1, 2020.

 Annual performance-based short-term incentives.
-The primary purpose of our annual short-term cash incentive program is to motivate our executives to meet or exceed our company-wide and business unit short-term operating performance objectives.
-The program is intended to motivate our management team to execute on our business goals, to realize our budgeted growth, to share our success with eligible executives to the extent warranted by our performance, and to provide competitive compensation to eligible executives in a manner consistent with our philosophy of paying for performance.
-Amounts earned are based on a targeted percentage of actual salary paid for the year and not the base salary in effect at the end of the year.
+The purpose of our annual short-term cash incentive program is to motivate our executives to meet or exceed our company-wide and business unit short-term operating performance objectives.
+The program is intended to motivate our management team to execute on our business goals, to realize our budgeted performance, to share our success with eligible executives to the extent warranted by our performance, and to provide competitive compensation.
+Amounts earned are based on a targeted percentage of actual salary paid for the year, rather than the base salary in effect at the end of the year.

-In setting short-term incentive target opportunities for fiscal year 2019, the committee reviewed data for the 50 , 60 , 60 , and 75 percentiles of the peer group.
-For fiscal year 2019, the committee made no change to the target short-term incentive opportunity for our chief executive officer and other named executive officers, which range from 80% to 130%, consistent with its philosophy to have more cash compensation at risk and tied to our performance.
+In setting short-term incentive target opportunities for fiscal year 2021, the committee reviewed data for the 50 , 60, and 75 percentiles of the peer group.
+For fiscal year 2021, the committee made no change to the target short-term incentive opportunity for our named executive officers, which range from 80% to 130%.

 The committee believes it best to tie each executive's incentive pay to the areas over which the executive can assert the most influence and to vary the weighting to reflect the relative focus desired by the executive for each metric.
-For fiscal year 2019, the committee revised the short-term incentive metrics to better align with ResMed's operating model.
-The committee made the following changes:
+For fiscal year 2021, the key features of the short-term incentive program continued from fiscal year 2020.
+As a result of these decisions, the committee approved a short-term incentive program for fiscal year 2021 shown in the tables below.